 Nearly anyone who has danced tango has experienced the difference of a tanda that haunts you forever rather than one that was over too fast and then forgotten.
 Sure, time goes fast when you are having fun.
 But meditative, mindful euphoria creates the experiential reality of time slowing or even stopping.

 As a trauma/tragedy therapist, I have come to see the Four M's as the natural ways for the human race to get over tragedies.
-Because life is often tragic, people are prone to a bout of crippling Post Traumatic Stress Disorder.
+Because life is often tragic, people are prone to suffer a crippling depression or Post Traumatic Stress Disorder.
 Sometimes the disorder never is fully treated.
 Tragedies harm animals psychologically but because we human beings are the over-thinking animal, we are more susceptible to enduring psychological disability.
-As a result, we need all four M's to get over Post Traumatic symptoms--whether mild or disabling--the death of a child or loved one, a career destroyed, violence, crime, abuse and of course war--are all too frequent in the human experience.
+As a result, we need all four M's to get over Post Traumatic symptoms--whether mild or disabling--the death of a child or loved one, a career destroyed, violence, crime, abuse, slavery, and of course war--are all too frequent in the human experience.

 Here are what I believe to be the Powerful Four M's which give us a way to natural resiliency:

 - Music.
 If we lose music, we lose our humanity.
 Music allows our minds to be more resilient with all the tragedies and emotional pain we endure on this planet and in a lifetime.
 Those who have experienced the tragedies of war, whom I have seen as a therapist, are constantly listening to music to calm their troubled memories.
 Music creates a way to survive after tragedies for us over-thinking animals.